jpane24/OVtool/README.md

 score estimation with boosted regression for evaluating causal effects in observational studies.
 Psychological methods 9, 403.

-Ridgeway, G., McCaffrey, D., Morral, A., Burgette, L., and Griffin, B.
+Ridgeway, G., McCaffrey, D., Morral, A., Cefalu, M., Burgette, L., and Griffin, B. A. (2021).
-A. (2020).
 Toolkit for Weighting and Analysis of Nonequivalent Groups: A tutorial for the twang package.
+Santa Monica,
-Santa Monica, CA: RAND Corporation.
+CA: RAND Corporation.